chrisfarnham/seefarblog/_sections/SKCC_Centurion_Award.md

 I decided to go for SKCC Centurion after participating in the [ARRL's "Straight Key Night"](https://www.arrl.org/straight-key-night).
-Held every year on New Year's Eve, on Straight Key Night radio operators celebrate our heritage by getting on the air and making casual contacts with a mechanical straight key using via Morse Code, amateur radio's earliest mode.
+Held every year on New Year's Eve, on Straight Key Night radio operators celebrate our heritage by getting on the air and making casual contacts with a mechanical straight key using Morse Code, amateur radio's earliest mode.

-After the fun I posted a festive photo to my Mastodon feed at [mastodon.roundpond.net/@chrisfarnham](https://mastodon.roundpond.net/@chrisfarnham/113802164459278826) and declared that I would towards SKCC Centurion.
+After the fun, I posted a festive photo to my Mastodon feed at [mastodon.roundpond.net/@chrisfarnham](https://mastodon.roundpond.net/@chrisfarnham/113802164459278826) and declared that I would work towards SKCC Centurion.

 ![](d205bdc04fe40dbc.jpg)

-> In my Mastodon post I wrote, "I've decided to keep the momentum going and go for my
+> In my Mastodon post, I wrote, "I've decided to keep the momentum going and go for my
 > Centurion award with the Straight Key Century Club.
 If I get at least 2 QSOs a day then I'll have 100 QSOs within two months."

 ## Journey to Centurion status

-I began logging SKCC style QSOs January 7th.
-Here's a graph of my progress towards 100 unique SKCC contacts needed for Centurion status.[^2] As you can see I maintained a fairly steady pace along the way.
+I began logging SKCC style QSOs on January 7th.
+Here's a graph of my progress towards 100 unique SKCC contacts needed for Centurion status.[^2] As you can see, I maintained a fairly steady pace along the way.

 ![](skcc_centurion_qsos_per_day.png)

 [^2]: Graph created using my `./process-adif.py` Python script at [github.com/chrisfarnham/ham-radio-utils](https://github.com/chrisfarnham/ham-radio-utils)

-And here's a map of the contacts I logged for SKCC Centurion
+And here's a map of the contacts I logged for SKCC Centurion.

 ![](Screenshot 2025-03-10 at 9.52.24 AM.png)

-To find SKCC contacts to reach out to I would go to the SKCC sked page at [sked.skccgroup.com](https://sked.skccgroup.com/).
+To find SKCC contacts to reach out to, I would go to the SKCC sked page at [sked.skccgroup.com](https://sked.skccgroup.com/).
 The sked page is a live online message board where members can announce they're on the air along with a brief message.

 A lot of my contacts were made by calling `CQ SKCC de W1YTQ` on the air with a status message of `CQ 14.054` (if I was on 20 meters) so